dotlang/language/doc/RFE.md

 Set, process, my_data = import("/core/set")..{SetType, processFunc, my_data}
 ```

-? - Need for clarification:
+N - Need for clarification:
 what if I write `x,y=union_var` but right side is union of 5 types?
 option1: this is not allowed
 option2: x will be the first type and y will be union of the rest